xserv/xserv-ios/README.md

   <img src="http://mobile-italia.com/xserv/assets/images/apple-icon-114x114.png" alt="XServ" title="XServ">
 </p>

-XServ is a Real-time messaging library for iOS that allows you to communicate with other clients such as Android and the web.
+XServ is a simple hosted API for quickly, easily and securely integrating realtime bi-directional functionality via WebSockets to web and mobile apps, or any other Internet connected device..

 Choose XServ for your next project, or migrate over your existing projects—you'll be happy you did!